TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Introduction

-We have witnessed much success in value-decomposition MARL~\cite{sunehag2017value,rashid2018qmix,son2019qtran,rashid2020weighted,yang2020qatten,wang2021qplex,sun2021dfac,zohar2022locality}.
+We have witnessed much success in value-decomposition MARL~\cite{sunehag2017value,rashid2018qmix,son2019qtran,rashid2020weighted,yang2020qatten,wang2021qplex,sun2021dfac,zohar2022locality, shen2022resq, Wei2024VGN}.
 As the representative works, VDN~\cite{sunehag2017value} and QMIX~\cite{rashid2018qmix} learn a linear value decomposition by using the additivity and the monotonicity respectively.
-In particular, VDN may be understood as a special case of QMIX by treating each agent equally in the accumulative value function.
-However, they are implicitly built on the condition of the structure constraint of monotonicity, and only satisfy the sufficient condition of IGM~\cite{son2019qtran}.
-To release the restrictive constraint, QTRAN~\cite{son2019qtran} transforms the original global action-value function into a new factorized function that shares the optimal global policy.
-Three complicated networks are designed to fulfill three parts of the factorized function.
-Although QTRAN well presents a sufficient and necessary condition of IGM, the condition requires an extra limitation in the affine transformation.
+In particular, VDN may be understood as a special case of QMIX by treating each agent equally in the accumulative action-value function.
+However, they are implicitly built on the condition of the structure constraint of monotonicity, and only satisfy the sufficient condition of Individual-Global-Max (IGM)~\cite{son2019qtran}.
+To release the restrictive constraint, QTRAN~\cite{son2019qtran} converts the original global action-value function into a newly factorized function that maintains the optimal global policy.
+Three complicated networks are designed to fulfill three parts of the factorized action-value function.
+Although QTRAN well presents a sufficient and necessary condition of IGM, it requires an extra limitation, i.e., affine transformation.
 More recently, Weighted QMIX~\cite{rashid2020weighted} uses the weighted projection to solve the suboptimal policy problem existed in QMIX, but still requires the monotonicity constraint.
-QPLEX~\cite{wang2021qplex} reformalizes the IGM condition as advantage-based IGM, and introduces the dueling structure to align the action selection between the global and individual action-value functions, but this method requires the positive importance weights in the duplex dueling component to guarantee the IGM condition (i.e., the consistency from global to individual policies).
-Even with these great progresses in value decomposition, almost above methods cannot guarantee the complete expressiveness of IGM condition except for QTRAN and QPLEX.
-Although QTRAN and QPLEX provide theoretical guarantee for factorizing cooperative MARL tasks, they require an extra constraint (e.g. affine transformation(QTRAN) or the positive importance weights(QPLEX)).
-Until now, solving an equivalent and accessible decomposition to precisely express IGM still remains challenging and inevitable to fulfill the consistency between centralized policies and individual actions in MARL.
+QPLEX~\cite{wang2021qplex} transforms equivalently the condition of IGM to the advantage-based IGM condition.
+However, the method requires the positive importance weights in the duplex dueling component to guarantee the IGM condition.
+Even with these great progresses in value decomposition, almost the above methods cannot guarantee the complete expressiveness of IGM condition except for QTRAN and QPLEX.
+Although QTRAN and QPLEX provide theoretical guarantee for factorizing cooperative MARL tasks, they require an extra constraint (e.g. affine transformation (QTRAN) or the positive importance weights (QPLEX)).
+Until now, solving an equivalent and accessible decomposition to precisely express IGM remains challenging and inevitable to fulfill the consistency between centralized policies and individual actions in MARL.